Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 How To Socialize Your Dachshund Puppy

-The best time to socialize your Dachshund is between 10-16 weeks old.
+The best time to start socializing your Dachshund is between 10-16 weeks old.

 Tips For Socializing Your Dachshund